morgenman/Computer-Science/Operating Systems/Operating Systems.md

 *External Fragmentation*: visible to allocator (has space, but not contiguous), so like you need three chunks, but none are contiguous
 *Internal Fragmentation*: when you don't use the whole chunk of virtual

+While pagefault is loading disk -> RAM, process is *blocked*